Primary Navigation Mobile

 • Find out what the fine will be and how to pay it to avoid escalation

-Written by Keith Adams Published: 5 August 2024
+Written by Keith Adams Updated: 6 November 2024

-The Dartford Crossing toll has been a vital connecting road that has linked Essex and Kent since the 1960s.
+The Dartford Crossing toll is a vital connecting road linking Essex and Kent that’s been in place since the 1960s.
 It’s a charged toll crossing that’s a crucial part of the M25, one that carries over 50 million vehicles every year, including passenger cars, vans, motorcycles, campervans, and heavy-duty commercial vehicles.

 The crossing consists of the Queen Elizabeth II (QE II) Bridge, which takes drivers south across the River Thames towards Dartford in Kent, while the Dartford Tunnel takes drivers north under the river towards Thurrock in Essex.
 In its current form, the crossing is designed to carry up to 135,000 vehicles per day, but it has been known to carry up to 180,000 vehicles at its busiest times.

 Originally, the Dartford Crossing was a single two-way tunnel located some 20 miles east from the centre of London.
 The development of the crossing started back in the 1930s, but was put on hold due to the outbreak of the Second World War, before restarting in the 1950s.
 It opened on 18 November 1963, when the first passenger vehicles passed through the crossing.
-Back then, it was used by around 12,000 vehicles every day, with the toll fee costing about 13p – the equivalent of £3 in today’s money.
+Back then, it was used by around 12,000 vehicles every day for a toll fee of about 13p – the equivalent of £3 in today’s money.

 The Dartford Crossing’s tunnels carry four lanes of traffic northbound under the River Thames.